Care for Gay, Bi & Queer Men

 Frequently Asked Questions

 • Yes.
 I have lived experience as a gay man, which informs both my clinical understanding and the way I approach care.
-You won’t need to translate your experience for me.
+My practice in central London is specifically designed for gay, bi and queer men — you won't need to translate your experience for me.

 • Yes.
-Confidentiality would only be broken in very limited circumstances: if I believed you or someone else was at serious risk of harm, if child abuse was disclosed, you told me about an act of terrorism, or if required by a court.
+Confidentiality would only be broken in very limited circumstances: if I believed you or someone else was at serious risk of harm, if child abuse was disclosed, if you disclosed a planned act of terrorism, or if required by a court.
 Other than that, everything stays in the clinic.

 • All our STI testing is done same day, so usually you’ll have your results that evening.
 Very occasionaly it’s a 24 hour turn around.

 • Yes — this is one of the things that makes my practice relatively unusual.
-As a COSRT-registered sex and relationship therapist as well as a doctor, I can address the physical and psychological dimensions of any sexual difficulties you might be having.
+As a COSRT-registered sex and relationship therapist as well as a doctor, I can address both the physical and psychological dimensions of sexual difficulties within a single clinical relationship, without needing to refer you elsewhere for the therapy side.

-• I see patients from across the UK and internationally for in-person consultations at 23 Devonshire Place, Marylebone.
+• Yes.
+I see patients from across the UK and internationally for in-person consultations at 23 Devonshire Place, Marylebone, and video consultations are available.

 What to expect